Actors endorse showbiz satire 'Birdman' in march toward Oscars

 Kevin Spacey won best actor in a drama series for his conniving congressman Frank Underwood in the political thriller "House of Cards."

-But it was also a big night for recognising diversity in Hollywood, a much debated topic this awards season, with black actresses taking two of the top acting honours.
+But it was also a big night for recognizing diversity in Hollywood, a much debated topic this awards season, with black actresses taking two of the top acting honors.

 In addition to Aduba, Viola Davis won best actress in a drama series as the lawyer in "How to Get Away with Murder."